 If your top priority is to save money, then you can use the regular train from the Keisei line, instead of the Skyliner.
 From Narita Airport to Shinjuku Station you need to use the Keisei line to the Funabashi Station and then transfer to the JR Chuo Sobu Line.
 You can research Shinjuku Station for 1,330 yen, but it would take 1 hour and 40 minutes.

 Also please note that the regular train have many stops along the way and no special space for luggage, so you will have to send them from the airport or carry them with you at all times watching that they don’t move and don’t disturb other passengers.
 Local people use also this line, so in peak hours may be crowded.

-Do you want to get around Tokyo in the cheapest way possible?
 Check out this article with all the information about the Tokyo Subway Unlimited Pass! ▶︎Tokyo Subway UNLIMITED Pass: How to Get and How Much You Can Save

 Considering all these options, which is the best way to move between Narita Airport and Shinjuku?
 Here is a small comparative chart with the pros and cons of all the options to help you to decide.

 Usually the Skyliner it’s my favorite option, but in the case of Shinjuku probably the N’EX or the Limousine bus are the best ways if you don’t mind arriving a little bit later.
 As I said, Shinjuku Station it’s really difficult, especially if it’s your first time, so I would recommend more the Limousine bus rather than the train.
 Or if you aren’t in a budget and prefer a private transportation or for large groups, then Airport Taxi is the one.

 Is your hotel in a different area?
 Check out these articles about how to move between Narita Airport and the following locations:

 If you are if you are wondering how to get around Tokyo once you get there, this article may help you ▶︎The Ultimate Guide for Transportation in Tokyo